-WARNING: Ensure that the pump solenoid and associated wiring will clear any hood lift/spring mechanisms before installation.
+WARNING: ensure that the pump solenoid and associated wiring will clear any hood lift/spring mechanisms before installation.

-- 14. Select an area within 16 inches of the vehicle battery for the pump solenoid.
+- 15. Select an area within 16 inches of the vehicle battery for the pump solenoid.
 Drill two 3/16 diameter holes and fasten the solenoid with two 1/4 inch x 1/2 long self tapping screws from the hardware bag in the parts box.
-Connect the Black wire to one of the small posts on the solenoid, connect the Orange wire to the remaining small post, polarity if not important. - 15.
-Safely route the 10-pin and 3-pin circular connectors through the grill of the vehicle to a location that will be easily accessible with the plow attached. - 16.
+Connect the Black wire to one of the small posts on the solenoid, connect the Orange wire to the remaining small post, polarity is not important. - 16.
+Safely route the 10-pin and 3-pin circular connectors through the grill of the vehicle to a location that will be easily accessible with the plow attached. - 17.
 Refer to drawing 3891.
 Install the underhood power cable by first connecting the ring terminal from the solid Black cable and the two Black wires from the harness to the minus(-) post of the vehicle's battery.
 Connect the ring terminal from the solid Red (or Red striped) cable to the pump solenoid terminal, route the power cable to the grill near the 10-pin connector.

-Install the 24 inch Red power cable between the pump solenoid and the vehicle's starter solenoid positive terminal.
-If the vehicle's starter solenoid is not accessible, connect the Red (or Red striped) cable to the plus (+) terminal of the battery.
+Install the 24 inch Red power cable between the pump solenoid and the vehicle's starter solenoid positive terminal. if the vehicle's starter solenoid is not accessible, connect the Red (or Red striped) cable to the plus (+) terminal of the battery.
 Connect the Red fused wire to the positive terminal of the battery.
-17. Remove the plug mount plate, plastic clamp and mounting hardware from the hardware bag in the parts box,
+8. Remove the plug mount plate, plastic clamp and mounting hardware from the hardware bag in the parts box.

-Refer to drawing 4193.
+Refer to drawing 5231.

-Fasten the power cable connector to the clamp by inserting the #6 x 1 inch machine screw through the small hole in the connector, then through the center hole of the clamp.
+Fasten the power cable connector to the clamp by inserting the $#6 \times 1$ inch machine screw through the small hole in the connector, then through the center hole of the clamp.
 Secure the screw with a #6 lock nut.

-Fasten the clamp to the mount plate with the two #10 x 1-1/2 inch machine screws and #10 lock nuts supplied.
+Fasten the clamp to the mount plate with the two $#10 \times 1 \ 1/2$ inch machine screws and #10 lock nuts supplied.

-Mount the 10-pin circular connector to the mount plate with four #6 x 1/2 inch screws and lock nuts such that the tab on the connector will be up, as shown.
+Mount the 10-pin circular connector to the mount plate with four $#6 \times 1/2$ inch screws and lock nuts such that the tab on the connector will be up, as shown.